crcx/atua/README.txt

 You'll need Retro 12 (get it at forthworks.com/retro).
 Build this and put the `rre` binary somewhere.

-Take the extracted sources:
+In the source files:

- * atua.forth
+ * Atua.md
- * atua-www.forth
+ * Atua-WWW.md

-And adjust the path to `rre` for your system.
+Ddjust the path to `rre` for your system and the path to your files.

 Then, either use tcpserver: